 From here on in, animal welfare was taken much more seriously and various different laws were passed to make sure animals were treated fairly.

-The most recent of these is the 2006 Animal Welfare Act, which has made it a legal requirement for all pet owners (in fact, anyone who’s at all responsible for a domestic animal) to do things like make sure they live in a good environment, get to eat suitable food and are protected from pain, suffering, injury and disease.
+For example, the 2006 Animal Welfare Act has made it a legal requirement for all pet owners (in fact, anyone who’s at all responsible for a domestic animal) to do things like make sure they live in a good environment, get suitable food to eat, and are protected from pain, suffering, injury and disease.

-We also have strict rules for places that raise and kill animals for meat - the Welfare of Animals at the Time of Killing regulations (2014) from the Department for Environment, Food & Rural Affairs.
-And these make sure that animals are killed in the most pain-free way, using methods like stunning which make sure the animal is fully unconscious before they’re killed.
+We also have strict rules for places that raise and kill animals for meat.
+This is covered by the Welfare of Animals at the Time of Killing regulations (2014) from the Department for Environment, Food & Rural Affairs.
+And these make sure that animals are killed in the most pain-free way using methods like stunning which make sure the animal is fully unconscious before they’re killed.

 Laws of the future